alibaba/arthas/tutorials/katacoda/arthas-en/basic-cmd/keymap.md

 ## Shortcuts for jobs

-ctrl + c: Terminate current command
+`ctrl + c`: Terminate current command

-ctrl + z: Suspend the current command, you can restore this command with bg/fg, or kill it.
+`ctrl + z`: Suspend the current command, you can restore this command with bg/fg, or kill it.

-ctrl + a: Go to the beginning the line
+`ctrl + a`: Go to the beginning the line

-ctrl + e: Go to the end of the line
+`ctrl + e`: Go to the end of the line